MeetBhingradiya/express-router-plugin/README.md

     // This is change priority of RateLimit Configs so GlobalRateLimit is top priority and LimitOptions is bottom priority default LimitOptions is top priority and GlobalRateLimit is bottom priority
     SafeMode: true,

-    // Soon !
-Not Added Yet
+    // Global Middlewares that is applied to all routes in the AppRouter
     GlobalMiddlewares: [
         // ...
 Global Middlewares
     ],

+    // Soon !
+Not Added Yet
     GlobalTimeout: 10000,
+    ApplyDefaultTimeout: false, // ?
+Default Timeout is 10000ms or 10s
 });

 // Create routes